GonzagaGustavo/FiveMworke/README.md

 - [x] System Files to generate fxmanifest.lua
 - [x] Compile ts to /resources
 - [x] React
-- [x] Gerar o fxmanifest.lua por ultimo e adionar uipage apenas se existir
+- [x] Generate fxmanifest.lua last and add page only if it exists